 In 1896, Marion Kerr, daughter of the Groom at Rodel, married John Campbell, the Fish Curer's son and he took up Farming.
 Farming, not Crofting.
 I think this significant for I cannot escape the fact that, with his close contact with the Factors at Rodel, Angus Kerr must have been one of those favoured by John Robson Macdonald, a man whose wrath was feared throughout the island.
 I do not want to treat my relative unjustly, I just hope that he didn't treat his fellow's in that way, either.

-The following year the Golden Road linking Tarbert and Rodel through the Bays was completed.
+The following year the road linking Tarbert and Rodel through the Bays was completed.
 It allegedly got its name due to the astronomical cost of construction for it winds its way through blasted rock and across innumerable rivers to link together settlements the majority of whose residents would have preferred to have been allowed to return to their ancestral lands in the West.
 It probably would have been cheaper.

 On the 15th December 1898 aboard the 'Crest' in the Sound of Kerrera, my grandfather's grandfather Malcolm Kerr died of Heart Failure.
 He was 76 years old and the Master and owner of the vessel was his his son, Alexander John Kerr.
 Their story belongs to Stornoway and the sea but, as Malcolm was born at Direcleit to John the Tailor and his wife Margaret, its ending also belongs here.